LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/configure-conversation-assist.md

     <img style="width:800px" src="img/agentassisttutorial/kblist.png">

-2. Follow the steps that you used for the bots: Assign the "Agent" skill to the Airline FAQ knowledge base (KB), and change its **Status** to "ON."
+2. Follow the steps that you used for the bots: Change the **Status** of the Airline FAQ knowledge base (KB) to "ON," and assign the "Agent" skill it.

     <img style="width:800px" src="img/agentassisttutorial/kblist2.png">